 Heavy or binge drinking typically leads to weight gain by making you crave unhealthy foods, slowing your metabolism, and wrecking your sleep and digestion.
 When you stop drinking alcohol, you’ll probably lose weight, especially when you follow other effective weight loss strategies.

-Cutting alcohol out of your daily life may indeed lead to weight loss, along with other health benefits.
-Extra benefits to your health may include reducing cancer risk, lowering blood pressure, getting better sleep, and strengthening your immune system.
+Plus, quitting drinking comes with other health benefits like reducing cancer risk, lowering blood pressure, getting better sleep, and strengthening your immune system.

 In the United States, current Dietary Guidelines recommend that alcohol should only be consumed in moderation.
 That means 1 drink a day for women and up to 2 drinks per day for men.
 Anything beyond that can be considered drinking in excess.

 Not to judge!
 You drink what you want.
 But for the purposes of this article, let’s call drinking more than the Dietary Guidelines recommend “excessive drinking.”

 If you drink in excess, abstaining from alcohol is likely to help shed a few pounds and maybe a couple of inches off your waistline.

 Let’s count the reasons giving up alcohol helps you lose weight.